Dr. John Quinn

 Research Interests:

-As Father Mathew and many other leading Irish figures of the mid-19th century were ardently anti-slavery and were friendly with America's leading abolitionists, I then decided to study Irish and Irish-American attitudes towards slavery.
-One of my projects was chronicling Frederick Douglass' tour of Ireland, which occurred during the famine.
-Douglass was appalled by Ireland's desperate poverty and declared that the scenes he witnessed in Dublin reminded him of the life he had lived as a slave.
-My other project was trying to understand why Irish Americans were so hostile to the antislavery movement even though they had experienced such hardship in their homelands.
+As Father Mathew and many other leading Irish figures of the 19th century were ardent abolitionists, I then decided to study Irish and Irish-American attitudes towards slavery.
+One of my projects was chronicling Frederick Douglass' tour of Ireland, which occurred during the Famine.
+Douglass was appalled by conditions in Ireland which he said reminded him of his experiences as a slave.
+My other project was trying to understand why Irish Americans were generally hostile to the antislavery movement.
+My essays on these subjects have appeared in The Historian, The New England Quarterly and the Pennsylvania Magazine of History and Biography.